Harmony Music Therapy Scotland

 I like to shake my little bell

-(have them shake their bells quickly)
+Shake it fast (have them shake their bells quickly)

 Shake it slow (imitate slow shaking and have them match or assist them in speed change with hand over hand)